Arve2/Vibra-trickler-3/README.md

 ## Scale
 TL;DR: We all hate flimsy Lee scales, but for this project they are great.

 I built my [first vibra-trickler](https://youtu.be/v3MtZg-lgy8) around a RCBS 5-10 powder scale.
-An expensive and stable scale, but that means it's also _slow_: The weight of the beam creates inertia which leads to mechanical latency.
+Very stable, but also _slow_: The weight of the beam creates inertia which leads to mechanical latency.
 I.e. the beam does not rise in a nanosecond, even if you dump 10gr of powder in at once.
-Thus the powder flow must be kept be painstakingly slow, not to jump past the set weight.
-The kit works great, but takes ~30s to pour 40gr of powder.
+Thus the powder flow must be kept be painstakingly slow, not to jump past the set weight..

 I tried to escape most of the mechanical latency with my [second vibra-trickler](https://github.com/Arve2/Vibra-trickler-2) by using a loadcell and an ADC (Analog to Digital converter).
 But since the converter output was imprecise, it needed to be smoothed out to a sliding window average.
 Thus, the weight in the computer would still lag behind the actual powder weight.
 Dead end.
 Also, I never felt _really_ sure about the accuracy.
 "How can I _know_ the charge weight is what the computer tells me?"

 A Lee Safety scale by comparison, is annoyingly _fast_.
 The main critique is that "they are too whimsy"!
 For hand trickling I  agree.
 But for automation this is a _feature_!
 Whimsiness in all it's glory, enough is enough.
 The DIY part instructs to add an extra eddy damper magnet (Creds to fellow handloader S.S).
 If Lee did this themselves, RCBS and Redding would loose 50% of their scales sales!
 Anyways, the extra magnet makes the Lee Safety scale _fast but not whimsy_.
 Regarding accuracy: I have no reason to consider it less accurate than an expensive RCBS.
 If the computer or sensors are off, I can easily tell from looking at the beam.

-## Vibration
+## Vibration and flow
 TL;DR: Lower current --> safer than conventional motors.

 To speed up handloading, the powder needs to flow fast.
 Most rotating motors for such purpose draws current in the order of 0.5 to 1.0 amperes.
 Call me neurotic, but I do not want that much current anywhere near powder!
-A small vibrator motor on the other hand, only draws around 75 _milli_-amperes so it can be secured with a fuse rated at 100mA.
+A small cellphone-style vibrator on the other hand, only draws around 75 _milli_-amperes so it can be secured with a fuse rated at 100mA.

 Can we be sure all cellphone vibrators will work?
 Almost, since cell phones use batteries standardizing on 3.7V Li-Ion cells.
 If the vibrator is too powerful or too feeble, the flow can be adjusted by tweaking some basic pshyics, e.g.
 - Angle of feeding tube,